gordonwatts/func_adl_server/README.md

 Wait until `kubectl get pod` looks healthy.
 You can point your web browser at `http://localhost:30000`.
 If all went well you should see a 404 error along with a dump of the `query` API command.
 This indicates the app is up, though other parts could still be unhealthy...

-K8 is not, in general, friendly to your laptop battery.
-I'd suggest turning it off if you aren't using it.
-With this app running this takes up almost 10% of CPU, and the CPU can't drop below about 3 GHz (turn it off and I'm down around 1.2 GHz).

 # Testing

 This has been tested on (as a host):